rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### <a id="amqp-protocol" class="anchor" href="#amqp-protocol">AMQP protocol</a>

-In this scenario, an application connects to RabbitMQ presenting a JWT Token as a credential.
+An application connects to RabbitMQ using AMQP protocol and presents a JWT Token as a credential.
 The application we are going to use is [PerfTest](https://github.com/rabbitmq/rabbitmq-perf-test) which is not an OAuth 2.0 aware application.
 OAuth 2.0-aware application is covered in [scenario four](#scenario-4).